 Drunk driving as a professional truck driver holding a CDL is especially reprehensible for a variety of reasons.
 To start, one should never engage in work duties when under the influence of alcohol.
 But even more concerning is that fact that accidents involving trucks are even more likely to cause severe injuries due to the enormous size and weight of the truck.

-If you have suffered a serious injury due to an intoxicated truck driver, the personal injury lawyers of Reiff Law Firm’s The Truck Accident Team may be able to fight for you.
+If you have suffered a serious injury due to an intoxicated truck driver, Reiff Law Firm’s Philadelphia truck accident attorneys may be able to fight for you.
 To schedule a free and confidential initial consultation, please call (215) 709-6940 today.

 What Is a DUI for Commercial Drivers?

 While commercial drivers holding a CDL are well-aware that different standards apply for DUIs and DWIs, many individual motorists are not aware of this fact.
 Therefore, they may not realize that a crash caused by a “buzzed” trucker was actually a drunk driving crash.

 Federal Motor Carrier Safety Administration has set a recommended standard for intoxication of commercial truck drivers.
 This standard sets a legal blood-alcohol concentration of 0.04 percent.
 In Drivers found with a BAC in excess of this number are subject to DUI charges and an array of penalties.
 The recommended .04 percent BAC is roughly half that standard BAC limit for commuters and other regular drivers.
 In additional to the more stringent BAC standard, FMCSA rules also prohibit truckers from operating a vehicle within 4 hours of their last drink.